 What does climate justice mean to you?
 Lilly (and Jones and Forbes!) want to hear all about it.
 Learn more about this awesome collaborative zine here.
 Submissions due January 7th!

-- Join patrons from Forbes and Jones at Zine Club, virtually!
-We will be meeting over Zoom every second and fourth Wednesdays from 7pm – 9pm.
-Check out the library’s calendar for specific dates and for the Zoom link.
+Join patrons (and staff!) from Forbes and Jones at Virtual Zine Club!
+We will be meeting over Zoom every second and fourth Wednesdays from 7pm until 9pm.
+Click here [Zoom link!] when the time comes.

 Lilly Zine Packs:

 Zines can be made out of anything, but to make it a little easier for you, Lilly has made packets of public-domain images (and a glue stick!) that will be available for contactless curbside pickup at the library during our pre-COVID hours.
 Packs available now!

 - New York Public Library Digital Collections public domain images

 - Open Access at The Metropolitan Museum of Art